ChristosSotiropoulos/Python---hangman/README.md

 # Python---hangman
-Using python code to make a Hangman game
+Using python code to create a Hangman game